Model Overview

 Learn more about the Balancer Pool model structure, and how to run simulations with cadCAD.

 In Balancer Simulations V1.0 we demonstrate how real-world transactions can be routed through the Balancer Simulations model.
 Moreover, we add external price feeds to showcase how various data sources can be combined for a most realistic simulation scenario, while the prototyping effort for new Balancer Pool designs is minimized using a Python model.
-Additionally, we've used real-world transaction data to verify if the model is producing accurate and credible results.
+Additionally, we've used real-world transaction data to verify if the model is producing accurate and credible resultsarrow-up-right.

 • State Variables to describe the mathematical "state" of the pool